 Communication services available locally include direct distance dialing telephone, telex, radio, cable television, cellular service, high speed Internet, Canada Post Office, weekly local newspaper, the Hudson Bay Post-Review whose list of distinctions include being the first weekly paper in Canada to print by offset.
 Other newspapers include the dailies from Regina and Saskatoon.

-Local Newspaper – The Post Review was closed August 2015.
+The Post Review was closed August 2015.

 The Junction Review opened in 2016, providing weekly paper service to Hudson Bay and Area.
+Started by Les & Sherry Pilon, the Junction Review continues to service the Hudson Bay area now under new ownership.

-Junction Review Contact:
+The Junction Review Contact:

 Local Radio Station